qiuxihuang/relativeLRs/README.md

 0_gen_meta.R
 ```
-R function used to generate data of meta-analyses of randomized trials using Copas and Shi's model
+R function used to generate data of meta-analyses of randomized trials using Copas and Shi's model.
 ```
 0_tnf.R
 ```
-R function used to perform the trim-and-fill test
+R function used to perform the trim-and-fill test.
 ```
 0_skewtest.R
 ```
-R function used to perform Lin and Chu's skewness-regression combined test
+R function used to perform Lin and Chu's skewness-regression combined test.
 ```
 1_sim_meta.R
 ```